mliebelt/pgn-parser/README.md

 There is a UMD version of the library available which works both in node and in the browser.
 The file `doc/index.html` is an example that shows how it works, and explains what to do for that.

-So it is not necessary any more to build a version of that library with `browserify`.
+So it is not necessary anymore to build a version of that library with `browserify`.

 ## References